 Cancellation or Postponement of the Arbitration

-- Where such notice is received more than six (6) months before the date fixed for the Arbitration, 10% of the Commitment Fee is payable.
-Thereafter, subject to the next paragraph below, for each month closer to the date of the Arbitration, where such notice is received, an additional 10% of the Commitment Fee is payable.
+- Where such notice is received more than six (6) months before the date fixed for the Arbitration, 10% of the Hearing Fee is payable.
+Thereafter, subject to the next paragraph below, for each month closer to the date of the Arbitration, where such notice is received, an additional 10% of the Hearing Fee is payable.

-- Where such notice is received less than 4 weeks but more than 2 weeks in advance of the Arbitration, a Commitment Fee of 70% is payable; where such notice is received less than two weeks before the hearing, a Commitment Fee of 80% is payable; where such notice is received less than one week before the hearing a Commitment Fee of 90% is payable and where such notice is received on or after the date of hearing, a Commitment Fee of 90% is payable for each day allocated for which no hearing takes place.
+- Where such notice is received less than four (4) weeks but more than two (2) weeks in advance of the Arbitration, 70% of the Hearing Fee is payable; where such notice is received less than two (2) weeks before the hearing, 80% of the Hearing Fee is payable; where such notice is received less than one (1) week before the hearing 90% of the Hearing Fee is payable and where such notice is received on or after the date of hearing, a Hearing Fee of 90% is payable for each day allocated for which no hearing takes place.

-- The Arbitrator and Juris acknowledge that, in connection with the Arbitration, they may become aware of information regarding the parties or the dispute which may be regarded as confidential.
-Neither the Arbitrator nor Juris will release or divulge confidential information regarding the parties or their dispute except as provided by law.
-This obligation, which they acknowledge, is over and above the duty of confidentiality owed by the Arbitrator.
+- Juris acknowledges that, in connection with the Arbitration, it may become aware of information regarding the parties or the dispute that may be regarded as confidential.
+Juris will not release or divulge confidential information regarding the parties or their dispute except as provided by law.
+This obligation, which it acknowledges, is over and above the duty of confidentiality owed by the Arbitrator.

 - In the event of a dispute between Juris and its clients, the parties agree to submit the same to mediation and failing a mediated resolution, to submit such dispute to binding Arbitration.